cnichte/basic-electron-typescript-react-starter/README.md

 ncu -i --format group
 ```

+> [!WARNING]
-In this case updating eslint, causes problems.
-I have to wait until all installed dependent packages are updated.
+> In this case updating all `eslint` stuff, causes problems.
+> I have to wait until all installed dependent packages are updated.

 Dont update: